 2. Reducing the cost of the payroll process

-Employers can actually use blockchain to process cross-border payments and abandon the monthly hassle of processing recurring remuneration.
+Employers can actually use blockchain to process cross-border payments using reliable crypto platforms and abandon the monthly hassle of processing recurring remuneration, since they can buy cryptos or take crypto loans.
 We know how costly exchange rates and other charges can be so it’s most definitely cost-effective if the process is automated and controlled by blockchain in HR and recruitment.This process will remove any third-party involvement and reduce the overall cost.
 In fact, the process will become more efficient and transparent.
 The candidates working remotely will be able to view the deductions, if any, and everything will already be on record.
 Therefore, there wouldn’t be any need to provide proofs and documents separately.

 3. Improvising certification, training and performance management